 Choosing a route

-We've put together a list of frequently asked questions to help you decide which route might be right for you.
+We've put together a list of frequently asked questions to help you:

 Will I need access to transport?